pranathi-vnr/Women-Safety-Website-SecureShe/README.md

 ![alert](https://github.com/user-attachments/assets/11a0f348-cecd-4cc6-a374-633a4f9fd744)

- install the following to run this : json-server leaflet react react-dom react-hook-dom react-hook-form react-icons react-leaflet react-router-dom
+ install the following to run this : json-server, leaflet , react , react-dom , react-hook-dom ,
+react-hook-form ,
+react-icons ,
+react-leaflet ,
+react-router-dom ,